- The Newton Family

 6. Where can I find service manuals?

-Apple’s service manuals for Newton devices are available from:
+Apple’s service manuals for Newton devices are available from these fine sites:

-The ‘sp’ designation refers to specifications.
-The ‘ba’ designation refers to basics.
-The emate.up.pdf document explains how to perform the eMate 300 upgrade.
-Manuals without an extra designation include specifications and basic information, plus a section on troubleshooting and occasionally an exploded view of the device.
-The emate.pdf document also includes a section about the diagnostic mode, which is used with a special card from Apple.
+10 The service manuals found on the UNNA mirror of the original Apple Support Area came in several flavours.
+File names including the ‘sp’ designation contain specifications.
+File names including the ‘ba’ designation contain basic information.
+File names including the ‘up’ designation explain how to perform an upgrade.
+Manuals without an extra designation include specifications, basic information, an additional troubleshooting section, and occasionally an exploded view of the device.
+The eMate service manual also includes a section about the diagnostic mode, which was used with a special PC card supplied by Apple.

-B. How can I extend or enhance my Newton device?
+B. How do I extend or enhance my Newton device?

 1. Storage Cards & Memory